-(3) Role of Waterfront LNG Facility Applicant.
-The owner who intends to build a new LNG facility, or owner or operator who plans new construction at an existing LNG facility, is responsible for researching, analyzing, and preparing various reports, forms, and applications either as called out by regulations or as requested by the regulating agencies during the course of their review of the applicants' proposed project applications.
-This may include, but is not limited to: submitting a LOI; completing supplemental modeling studies if deemed necessary; conducting WSAs; and developing plans such as the Emergency Response Plan and Cost Sharing Plan, and the optional Transit Management Plan.

-- (4) Role of Local Committees.
+- (3) Role of Waterfront LNG Facility Applicant.
+The owner who intends to build a new LNG facility, or owner or operator who plans new construction at an existing LNG facility, is responsible for researching, analyzing, and preparing various reports, forms, and applications either as called out by federal regulations or as requested by the regulating agencies during the course of their review of the applicants' proposed project applications.
+This may include, but is not limited to: submitting a LOI; completing supplemental modeling studies if deemed necessary; conducting the WSA; and developing plans such as the Emergency Response Plan and Cost Sharing Plan, and the optional Transit Management Plan. - (4) Role of Local Committees.
 Area Maritime Security Committees (AMSCs), Harbor Safety Committees (HSCs), and other relevant committees, subcommittees, or workgroups can help provide local knowledge and experience about the local port community.
 Their assistance in helping the applicant develop the WSA, and helping the COTP with review and validation of the WSA, is highly encouraged. - (5) Role of other Port Stakeholders.
 Keeping in mind due regard for the protection of SSI and/or commercial proprietary information, COTPs are encouraged to include other port stakeholders in the WSA process who may not be represented by the AMSC, HSC or other established committees.
-This may include members of the general public, as appropriate.

-6. IMPLEMENTATION.

-- a.
-New LOIs submitted for Waterfront LNG facilities.
-The guidance provided in this circular applies to all LNG facilities, as defined by 33 CFR Part 127, for which an LOI is submitted after the effective date of this circular. - b.
-Applications already under review.
-The guidance provided in this circular applies to all LNG facilities, as defined by 33 CFR Part 127, for which FERC has not completed its final environmental analysis as of the date of this circular. - c.
-Applications for which FERC has completed its final environmental analysis.
-If on the date of this circular FERC has already completed its final environmental analysis with regard to an LNG facility, the applicant and relevant COTP should consult guidance that was effective prior to the date of this NVIC.
-The application will be evaluated on a case-by-case basis to determine what, if any, further environmental analysis will be necessary prior to issuance of the LOR. - DISCLAIMER.
+This may include members of the general public, as appropriate. - (6) Role of State and Local Governments.
+State and local governments have an interest in the activities occurring in the port areas and waterways under their jurisdiction.
+They also have an important public safety role and are essential in helping plan and prepare for emergencies.
+Representatives of each should be invited and encouraged to participate in the review and validation of the WSA as port stakeholders.
+Enclosure (12) is a sample letter which should be used to inform, identify and invite state representatives to participate in the WSA process.
+A similar letter, addressed to the head of the local government (e.g. county, borough, municipality, city or town), may be used to inform and identify local government representatives in a similar manner.
+Reference (h) requires the Coast Guard to consider recommendations from the state prior to providing FERC a recommendation on the suitability of the waterway for handling LNG marine traffic. - 6.
+IMPLEMENTATION.
+The guidance provided in this NVIC applies to all LNG facilities, as defined by 33 CFR Part 127, for which FERC has not completed its final environmental analysis as of the date of this NVIC. - 7.
+DISCLAIMER.
 Each COTP has discretionary authority on how best to address specific safety and security concerns within his/her area of responsibility.
-Nothing in this circular is meant to override or subvert the discretion of the COTP when addressing the unique safety and security concerns for an LNG operation.
+Nothing in this NVIC is meant to override or subvert the discretion of the COTP when addressing the unique safety and security concerns for an LNG operation.

 This guidance is not a substitute for applicable legal requirements, nor is it itself a rule.
 It is not intended to nor does it impose legally-binding requirements on any party.
 It represents the Coast Guard's current policy on this topic and may assist industry, mariners, the general public, and the Coast Guard, as well as other federal and state regulators, in applying statutory and regulatory requirements.
 You may use an alternative approach for complying with these requirements if the approach satisfies the requirements of the applicable statutes and regulations.
-If you want to discuss an alternative approach, you may contact the Vessel and Facility Operating Standards Division, Commandant (CG-5222) which is responsible for implementing this guidance.
+If you want to discuss an alternative approach, you may contact the Office of Operating and Environmental Standards, Commandant (CG-522) which is responsible for promulgating this guidance.